Two Channels of Metal-Rich Compact Stellar System Formation: Starbursts under High Ram Pressure versus Tidal Stripping: I llustris TNG Simulations and Sample Selection

-The IllustrisTNG Project \citep{Marinacci2018,Naiman2018,Nelson2018,Pillepich2018a,Springel2018}, hereafter TNG, is a suite of magneto-hydrodynamic cosmological simulations run with the moving-mesh code AREPO \citep{Springel2010}.
+The IllustrisTNG Project \citep[hereafter TNG;][]{Marinacci2018,Naiman2018,Nelson2018,Pillepich2018a,Springel2018} is a suite of magnetohydrodynamic cosmological simulations run with the moving-mesh code AREPO \citep{Springel2010}.
 The suite encompasses three distinct runs, TNG50, TNG100, and TNG300, characterized by cubic volumes of approximately 50, 100, and 300 Mpc side lengths, respectively.
 The simulations are run with gravo-magnetohydrodynamics (MHD) and incorporate a comprehensive subgrid model \citep[see][for details]{Weinberger2017,Pillepich2018b}.
 TNG has successfully reproduced many fundamental properties and scaling relations of observed galaxies.
-In particular, ref.\citep{Nelson2019} highlights TNG50's ability to realistically reproduce galactic outflows due to supernovae and black hole feedback.
-TNG50's high resolution facilitates detailed studies, with ref.\citep{Pillepich2019} noting the consistency in star-forming galaxy thickness compared to observations.
-Additionally, the simulated barred galaxies, as detailed in ref.\citep{Zhao2020}, further testify to the reliability of TNG100.
+In particular, \citet{Nelson2019} highlight TNG50’s ability to realistically reproduce galactic outflows due to supernovae and black hole feedback.
+TNG50’s high resolution facilitates detailed studies, with \citet{Pillepich2019} noting the consistency in starforming galaxy thickness compared to observations.
+Additionally, the simulated barred galaxies \citep{Zhao2020} further testify to the reliability of TNG100.
 TNG galaxies are identified and characterized with the Friends-of-Friends \citep[\texttt{FoF}][]{Davis1985} and \texttt{SUBFIND} \citep{Springel2001} algorithms.
 Halos are dark matter regions containing galaxies and consist of a smooth component and gravitationally bound subhalos.
-Merger trees for subhalos are constructed using the \texttt{SubLink} algorithm, which identifies descendants through a three-step process based on shared particles and a merit function; the algorithm also addresses undetected subhalos by allowing snapshot skips and determines the main progenitor based on its mass history \citep[see ref.][for details]{Rodriguez-Gomez2015}.
+Merger trees for subhalos are constructed using the SubLink algorithm, which identifies descendants through a three-step process based on shared particles and a merit function; the algorithm also addresses undetected subhalos by allowing snapshot skips and determines the main progenitor based on its mass history \citep[see][for details]{Rodriguez-Gomez2015}.
 Resolution elements (gas, stars, dark matter, and black holes) belonging to an individual galaxy are gravitationally bound to its host subhalo.
 The adopted cosmology of the TNG project is the Planck 2015 \citep{Planck2016}, given by: $\Omega_{\mathrm{\Lambda}} = 0.6911$, $\Omega_{\mathrm{m}} = 0.3089$, $\Omega_{\mathrm{b}} = 0.0486$, $\sigma_{8} = 0.8159$, $n_{s} = 0.9667$, and $h = 0.6774$.